termux/command-not-found/README.md

 make
 ```

-This will create a command-not-found binary which can be tested directly.
+This will generate command lists by running `./generate-db.js`, and create
+a command-not-found binary which can be tested directly.
 To then install the program, run:

 ```sh